 Unfixed plumbing problems can snowball into something more damaging.
 Plumbing problems can cause water damages that can ruin your home and everything in it.
 It would take time and money to fix if this is left unfixed and ignored.
-But homeowners now have a way to determine if there are any, potential, plumbing problems in your household, what precautionary steps to take to prevent them, and avoid serious water damages in your home.
+But homeowners now have a way to determine if there are any, potential, plumbing problems in their household.
+What precautionary steps to take to prevent them, and avoid serious water damage in your home.

 Think about this scenario: